Orginal thought here

 There is balance here.
 There is this unending stream of intense information, media, images, links, connections, and fun.
 It is not ok to turn it off, but better to teach our kids how to engage and then disengage.
 And then engage.

-Published on Thursday, February 17, 2011 (6 years, one month, and one week ago).
+Published on Thursday, February 17, 2011 (6 years, 2 months, and one week ago).
 Posted in: Blogging Educational Tech Design Teaching Diary